-Previously, in Hangnaameedhoo, we contemplated about going for a day trip to Elaidhoo Resort, but the weather was too unpredictable; it rained 2 nights out of 3 nights we were there!
+Previously, in Hangnaameedhoo, we contemplated about doing a resort day trip to Elaidhoo Resort, but the weather was too unpredictable; it rained 2 nights out of 3 nights we were there!
 Now, in Maafushi, we thought, it’s now or never!
 This is our last chance to visit a resort!

 Going to Olhuveli

 We booked the day trip to Olhuveli Resort through our guesthouse, Maafushi Inn.
 We paid a transfer fee of USD 100 for 4 people, which worked out to be USD 25/person.
 The speedboat picked us up from a jetty near Maafushi Prison at about 9am.
 We were joined by 2 female travellers from the Philippines, one of them lives in Singapore too!

 The speedboat journey took about 15 minutes.
 And the ride wasn’t terrifying like the speedboat we took from Hangnaameedhoo to Male.
 In fact, this speedboat ride was exciting.

 We were greeted by a female Chinese representative from the resort.
 She told us to wait until another group arrive before she could check us in.
 15 minutes later, a huge group arrived and shot the woman with hundreds of questions in Chinese that I could barely understand.